khoiquocle/smart-zk/README.md

 3. **Encoding Issues**
    - Use the latest version of the gas tracker
    - Ensure proper file permissions

-## Contributing
-1. Fork the repository
-2. Create a feature branch
-3. Submit a pull request

-## License
-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Contact
 For support or questions, please open an issue in the repository.